-- 1. Attending all class meetings of the class for which you are the rep (varies from one meeting per term to one meeting per month, depending on the class). - 2.
-Transferring information back and forth between the class and the Parent Association. - 3.
-Conveying information about school events to parents in the class and delegating the responsibility for organizing your class' portion of the event to one of the parents in the class. - 4.
-Educating themselves as to the organizational forms that exist within the school, the functioning of the bodies, and the procedures and policies of the school. - 5.
-Supporting parents in the class who have questions or concerns about the school by directing them to the proper channels by which to get these matters resolved (see Lines of Communication).
+- Attending all class meetings of the class for which you are the rep (varies from one meeting per term to one meeting per month, depending on the class). - Transferring information back and forth between the class and the Parent Association. - Conveying information about school events to parents in the class and delegating the responsibility for organizing your class' portion of the event to one of the parents in the class. - Educating yourself as to the organizational forms that exist within the school, the functioning of the bodies, and the procedures and policies of the school. - Supporting parents in the class who have questions or concerns about the school by directing them to the proper channels by which to get these matters resolved (see Lines of Communication). - Attending monthly Room Representative meetings.